 Hydration System

 Staying hydrated is crucial.
-Carry a water bottle or a hydration bladder with a minimum capacity of two liters.
+Carry a bottle or a hydration bladder with a minimum capacity of two liters.
 Water purification tablets or a water filter are also advisable.

 Health and Hygiene: Staying Fit and Fresh